 Overall, it’s a very quiet mic, and the overwhelming majority of people say it’s extremely sensitive.
-I read a lot of folks regarding it so highly, that they would gladly put it up against mics way out of it’s price range, specifically a Nuemann U87.
+I read a lot of folks regarding it so highly, that they would gladly put it up against mics way out of its price range, specifically a Neumann U87.
 One thing to know, don’t even think about recording with this mic using your standard computer speakers.
-I have read that good studio monitors are a must.
+I have read those good studio monitors are a must.
 If you don’t, your mix will sound amazing to you but translate poorly on other electronic devices such as your car speakers.
 What are studio monitors?

 - Check out a great pair of monitors in my JBL LSR 305 Review!